 How does plaque suck calcium out of teeth?
-Plaque contains bacteria that produce acid.
-This acid sucks the calcium out of teeth leaving behind discolored, weak spots in the tooth enamel.
-These spots are how cavities start.
-To get rid of these spots, the plaque has to be removed and the demineralized spot covered.
-Repairing demineralized spots isn’t just cosmetic.
-It also strengthens the teeth!
+First of all, plaque contains bacteria that produce acid.
+Furthermore, this acid sucks the calcium out of teeth, leaving behind discolored demineralization spots.
+These weak spots are how cavities start.
+To get rid of these spots, a dentist must clean up the plaque and cover the demineralized spot.
+Not surprisingly, repairing demineralized spots affects more than just how your smile looks.
+It also strengthens and protects your teeth from damaging cavities!
 Click here to learn more.

 Cavity Spots: Signs of Decay

-Gunk and GumsIf the yellow is next to the gums, then it’s important to look and see if the yellow is built up plaque and tartar or if it is actually an area of recession where the gums have receded up the tooth showing the yellow surface of the tooth root.
-The solution to built up plaque is a professional dental cleaning.
-The solution for recession is more complex and involves protecting the sensitive root surface, changing in home care routines, gum therapy and sometimes gum grafting surgery to replace lost gum tissue.
+First, if the yellow develops up along the gumline, you (or your dentist) needs to figure out if the yellow is plaque and tartar or an area of recession.
+When gums recede up the tooth, it reveals the yellow surface of the tooth root and leaves a sensitive area.
+A professional dental cleaning will take care of plaque and tartar.
+Unfortunately, the solution for recession is generally more complex and involves protecting the sensitive root surface, changing in home care routines, gum therapy and sometimes gum grafting surgery to replace lost gum tissue.